hackingmaterials/rocketsled/docs_rst/index.rst

    :alt: basicwf
    :width: 150px

-Randomly selecting the next sets of input parameters to run is *inefficient*, since we will execute many workflows, including those with unfavorable results.
-To reduce the required number of computed workflows, we need to *intelligently* choose new input parameters with an **optimization loop.**
+Randomly selecting the next x to run is *inefficient*, since we will execute many workflows, including those with unfavorable results.
+To increase computational efficiency, we need to *intelligently* choose new x with an **optimization loop.**

 This is where rocketsled comes in handy. rocketsled is a sub-job (FireTask) which can go in any Firework in the workflow, and uses an sklearn-based Bayesian strategy to predict the best *input* parameters for the next iteration, store them in a MongoDB database, and automatically submit a new workflow to compute the next output.